michimani/goacm/README.md

-acmgo
+goacm
 ===

-acmgo is a simple package for using AWS Certificate Manager from applications implimented Golang.
+goacm is a simple package for using AWS Certificate Manager from applications implimented Golang.

 # Features